viamrobotics/docs/docs/installation/prepare/microcontrollers/_index.md

 To track any changes you make to the generated project with Git, use the `mkdir` command to initialize a new repository inside of the directory you created by running `cargo-generate`.

 You will be prompted to paste your robot's JSON configuration into the terminal.
+To obtain this:

-To obtain this, navigate to [the Viam app](https://app.viam.com).
+- Navigate to [your new robot's](/installation/prepare/microcontrollers/#create-a-new-robot) page on [the Viam app](https://app.viam.com).
-Click the **Copy viam-server config** button on the right side of the **Setup** tab of your robot.
+- Click the **Copy viam-server config** button on the right side of the **Setup** tab.
 The micro-RDK needs this JSON file, which contains your robot part secret key and cloud app address, to connect to [the Viam app](https://app.viam.com).
-Paste your JSON config into your terminal when prompted.
+- Paste your JSON config into your terminal when prompted.

 {{% snippet "secret-share.md" %}}

-### Upload and Connect to your ESP32 Board
+### Connect to your ESP32

+Now, upload the project to connect to your ESP32 through [the Viam app](https://app.viam.com).

 {{< tabs >}}
 {{% tab name="Using Canon" %}}